 Around 61 million Americans live with a disability, according to the CDC, and the most recent figures on service dogs suggest that around 500,000 service dogs were working to support them as of 2016.
 That figure is likely even higher in 2023.

 Research has shown that PTSD service dogs can help with some of the mental health problems that can come from trauma, such as making the person feel safer and helping them control their emotions.
 Service dogs for people with PTSD are trained to help their handlers deal with certain triggers and feel less alone in their daily lives.
 Some tasks a PTSD service dog may perform include waking their handler up from a bad dream or reminding them to take their medicine.

 The Americans with Disabilities Act (ADA) allows service dog owners to bring their dogs into places that don't normally allow pets, travel on planes without paying extra fees, and stay in places that wouldn't normally let animals.
 This provides a sense of security to these service dog handlers, which may help to lessen the impact of certain PTSD triggers in public places.

 While any dog can be trained to become a psychiatric service dog, certain breeds possess a better disposition for internalizing the training than others.
 These eight PTSD service dog breeds have proven to be obedient, understanding, and able to intervene in the event of a mental health emergency.

 8 PTSD Service Dog Breeds to Consider

-When choosing a PTSD service dog, there are certain traits that can make a breed better-suited to the role than another.
+When choosing a PTSD service dog, certain traits can make a breed better suited to the role than another.
 Here's our list of the best therapy dogs, and why one may be a better fit to you than another depending on your situation.